vermont42/Conjuguer/README.md

 Unlike Conjugar, **Conjuguer** contains verb frequency-of-use data, which allows learners to focus their studies on the most important verbs.

 **Conjuguer** is available for free download in the iOS App Store™.
-Tap the logo below to install.
+Tap the button below to install.

 [![Install](apple.png)](https://apps.apple.com/us/app/conjuguer/id1588624373)